IBM/audioset-classification/README.md

-# Train and Evaluate an Audio Embedding Classifier
+# Train and evaluate an audio embedding classifier

 This developer code pattern will guide you through training a Deep Learning model to classify audio embeddings on IBM's Deep Learning as a Service (DLaaS) platform  - Watson Machine Learning - and performing inference/evaluation on IBM Watson Studio.